layilin/SP23-33852/_annotations/book4.md

 127.52 ductile.
 Malleable; flexible.

 [place] 128.62 Golden Coast.
 Term used by Europeans to define one of the four major trading region on the West African coast.
 Although it is difficult to establish the borders of these regions with exactitude, they included the Grain Coast (roughly corresponding to modern Sierra Leone and Liberia), the Ivory Coast (modern Côte d'Ivoire), the Gold Coast (modern Ghana), and the Slave Coast (modern Togo, Benin, and Nigeria).
 British slaving ships often made port on the Cape Verde islands off the coast of modern Senegal before sailing down the coast of Africa, trading goods along the way.
-Once they had rounded the Bight of Benin (now the Bight of Bonny), they followed the equator past the island of Saint Thomas (São Tomé) and toward the Caribbean.
+Once they had rounded the Bight of Benin, they followed the equator past the island of Saint Thomas (São Tomé) and toward the Caribbean.
 It is important to note that people were enslaved and embarked from a much larger region than the region denominated by the Slave Coast (the region of embarkation ranged from at least Senegal to Angola).

 128.63 Papaws.
 Also Popo.
 Name of people from the region between Accra in modern Ghana and Ouidah in Benin.
+(Not to be confused with Papaw/Papaya.)

 [place] 128.65 Volta.
 Volta river in Ghana, which empties into the Atlantic Ocean northeast of Accra.

 [place] 128.65 Rey.
 Likely the Rey (or Rio del Rey) estuary in modern Cameroon.
 It is not clear whether Grainger means a specific river within this estuarial system.

 128.71 oft by suicide.
 Suicide was prevalent in the Atlantic slave trade and occurred during various stages of the process of transportation.
 Europeans proposed various theories to explain these suicides.
-In particular, physicians like Grainger often suggested that suicide by the enslaved was caused by physical illness or by melancholy.
-European Christians generally considered suicide to be a sin (it was a breach of the sixth commandment forbidding murder), but their concern when it came to the enslaved was almost solely economic, as Grainger suggests in these and later lines.
+In particular, physicians like Grainger often suggested that suicide by the enslaved was caused by physical illness or by fixed melancholy.
+European Christians considered suicide to be a sin (it was a breach of the sixth commandment forbidding murder), but their concern when it came to the enslaved was almost solely economic, as Grainger suggests in these and later lines.

 128.72 gang.
 Gang was the general term used to designate groups of enslaved persons.